This post contains affiliate links.

-When I was planning my two week trip to Sri Lanka, deciding which national park to visit was a big concern.
-The national park you choose depends on your itinerary, the time of year you visit, and which animals you want to see.
+There are multiple national parks to choose from, and it all depends on your itinerary, the time of year you visit, and which animals you want to see.

-Three of the most popular and commonly visited national parks in Sri Lanka are Uda Walawe National Park, Yala National Park, and Minneriya National Park.
+Three of the most popular and commonly visited national parks for an elephant safari in Sri Lanka are Uda Walawe National Park, Yala National Park, and Minneriya National Park.

 Main Attraction: Elephants